 NYS Medicaid State Plan

-Please Note: The Medicaid State Plan is a very large PDF file.
+Please Note: If you choose to download the most current Medicaid State Plan in its entirety, it is a very large PDF file approximately 103 MB.

 The proposed State Plan Amendments are not final and are subject to further revisions which may not be reflected on this website prior to final approval and inclusion in the State Plan.